david-schaller/AsymmeTree/development notes/implementation.md

   The only parameters with default values are:

+  - alpha_values
+  - beta_values
   - transfer_distance_biases
   - seed
   - output_dir (the default value for this is the date of the simulation and an unique integer to avoid colition)

+- [x] Allow values for `alpha` and `beta` to be passed through `example_simulations.py`.

+  These should be configurable from the standalone input file and forwarded to the gene-tree simulation inside the auxiliary tree.